EGI-Federation/fedcloud-documentation/source/storage.rst

 Block storage is created and managed via requests to specific APIs.
-Once the storage is attached to a VM, it is managed as a regular disk that can be use as any other disk from within the VM.
+Once the storage is attached to a VM, it is managed as a regular disk that can be used as any other disk from within the VM.

 Management
 ::::::::::